 Because of this, subtitles make a massive difference in your video views.
 They make the videos easier to consume.
 For example, if you are browsing Facebook while in the waiting room at your doctor’s office, would you crank up the volume to watch a video?
 Most likely not.
 However, you may watch it in silence if captions are included.

 The format in which Facebook presents your videos favor captions, too.
 Autoplay is excellent and brings eyes to your video, but you can’t rely on fun music or an eyebrow-raising statement to draw users in.
-You must rely on compelling video and engaging captions.
+You must rely on compelling videos and engaging captions.

-Additionally, if you are a global business and executing a Facebook marketing strategy, captions will be greatly appreciated by anyone watching your video whose first language is not English!
+If you are a global business and executing a Facebook marketing strategy, captions will be greatly appreciated by anyone watching your video whose first language is not English!
 Remember, it is all about creating content that will be consumed by your audience easily.

 If your video really does need sound, don’t be afraid to encourage viewers to “tap for sound” in the video caption.